jalabrecque/website/content/talk/triangulation_rivm/index.md

 ---
-title: Time exists so that everything doesn't happen at once.
+title: Triangulation causal effect in epidemiology
-event: Talk at the Berlin Epidemiological Methods Colloquium
+event: Invited presentation at RIVM
 event_url: https://example.org

-location: Berlin, Germany
+location: RIVM, the Netherlands
 address: []

-summary: When using DAGs, we have to remember we aren't capturing the continuous nature of time.
+summary: How to think about triangulation using counterfactuals
 abstract: []

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2023-03-01T12:00:00Z"
+date: "2023-09-11T12:00:00Z"
 #date_end: "2030-06-01T15:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2023-03-01T12:00:00Z"
+publishDate: "2023-09-11T12:00:00Z"

 authors: []
 tags: []